 - they are sometimes sold as a type of acorn squash (they taste pretty similar in my opinion),

 - the flesh is similar to butternut squash and sweet potatoes,

 - wonderful with butter and herbs,

 If you can’t get a hold of carnival squash, don’t be scared to try with acorn squash, butternut squash, kabocha squash, etc. even a small pumpkin, don’t let finding the “right” kind of squash get in your way.

 Enjoy friends!
 And for my American peeps, see you here in a month!
-Oh, and watch for a great recipe from Holley in the next couple days that makes this dish even better!
+Oh, and watch for Holley’s Paleo Cranberry Sauce in the next couple days that makes Paleo Thanksgiving for Two even better!
 Food love for all!!!